A HOMEDEM finale: co-design, dementia, home

 Early-career researcher opportunity

 Early-career researchers are invited to share their work in one-on-one feedback sessions on Friday with HOMEDEM supervisors and the keynote speakers.
 If you’re looking for targeted input on your ideas, methods, or next steps, this is a built-in chance to get constructive feedback in a supportive setting.
+Register via this link.

 Any Question?